pyvec/cz.pycon.org-2015/README.md

 - Google Group -- [pycon-israel@googlegroups.com](https://groups.google.com/forum/#!forum/pycon-israel)

 Google Group mailing list is available for everyone.
-We also have a private Slack instanec.
+We also have a private Slack instance.
 Send email to edanm@btlms.com if you want access to it.

 Contribute
 ----------